stratapp-ai/stratapp-ai.github.io/_blog/make-extra-money-referring-stratapp.md

 \#stratapp suits most organizations, from 5 to 500,000 employees.

-You can refer #stratapp into any level of a potential client - a team member, team leader, manager, senior manager, executive or business owner.
+You can refer #stratapp into any level of a potential client - team member, team leader, manager, senior manager, executive or business owner.

 It does not have to be a CxO role or business owner, even though these roles have the most influence and will join the dots on the competitive advantage and business valuation potential of #stratapp.